govuk-one-login/mobile-ios-logging/Sources/HTTPLogging/README.md

-# Logging
+# HTTPLogging

-A Logging module containing protocols and Types usable for HTTP logging.
+A HTTPLogging module containing Types usable for HTTP logging.

 ## Installation

-To use Logging in a project using Swift Package Manager:
+To use HTTPLogging in a project using Swift Package Manager:

 1. Add the following line to the dependencies in your `Package.swift` file: